fakedrtom/SVAFotate/README.md

 file.
 CCDG and 1000G data were provided with GRCh38 alignments, but gnomAD data was generated using GRCh37 alignments.
 These have been converted to GRCh38 using [UCSC's command-line liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver).
-A different BED file could be used or customized data could be added to the provided BED file, but please note that SVAFotate expects specific columns, their header names, and their order placement to be present in the BED file.
+A different BED file could be used or customized, user-specific data could be added to the provided BED file, but please note that SVAFotate expects specific columns, their header names, and their order placement to be present in the BED file.
 If a different BED file is used or additional data is added to the provided BED, please ensure that it follows the same ordering and column information as found in `SVAFotate_core_SV_popAFs.GRCh38.bed.gz`.
-Please note that all columns do *not* need to be populated with actual data and where data is unavailable an 'NA' is recommended.
 As a minimum, it is necessary that any other BED file used or other data added to this provided BED file include: CHROM, START, END, SVLEN, SVTYPE, SOURCE, SV_ID, and AF.
+Please note that all other columns do *not* need to be populated with actual data and where data is unavailable an 'NA' is recommended.

 A serialized pickle object of the BED file can be used in place of the BED file (`-p`).
 This may result in faster performance when using the SVAFotate `annotate` subcommand.